Ecological Art or “Eco Art”

 to the natural world

-the visual art experience and products.
+through the visual art experience and products.

 This art-environment-functional concept can take many forms, including: